cnbbooks/lfe-sicp/src/ch1/functions-as-returned-values.md

   (fixed-point (newton-transform g) guess))
 ```

 The ``newton-transform/1`` function expresses the formula at the beginning of this section, and ``newtons-method/2`` is readily defined in terms of this.
 It takes as arguments a function that computes the function for which we want to find a zero, together with an initial guess.
-For instance, to find the square root of $$x$$, we can use Newton's method to find a zero of the function $$y \mapsto y^2 - x$$ starting with an initial guess of 1.[^5] This provides yet another form of the square-root function:
+For instance, to find the square root of \\(x\\), we can use Newton's method to find a zero of the function \\(y \mapsto y^2 - x\\) starting with an initial guess of 1.[^5] This provides yet another form of the square-root function:

 ```lisp
 (defun sqrt (x)